AaltoSciComp/python-for-scicomp/content/installation.rst

    .. code:: shell

       conda env create -f https://raw.githubusercontent.com/AaltoSciComp/python-for-scicomp/master/software/environment.yml

+   Each time you start a new shell, you need to activate miniconda (if you don't do run ``conda init``), and then you need to activate the proper environment with ``conda activate python-for-scicomp``.

    We might have missed some packages, though, which can be later installed with ``conda install``.